igorganich/damn-vulnerable-defi-halmos/test/the-rewarder/README.md

 ## No SymbolicAttacker?
 There is a feature in this challenge that prevents us from using the convenient **SymbolicAttacker** proxy contract.
 Since the logic of **TheRewarderDistributor** contract is tied to the player's specific address, `msg.sender` in **TheRewarderDistributor** should be exactly the player's address.
 Instead, we'll move all of the **SymbolicAttacker** logic right into **TheRewarderChallenge** contract.
 ## Improvement of coverage
-Plannedly launch one symbolic transaction to check whether all paths are covered:
+According to the plan, launch one symbolic transaction to check whether all paths are covered:
 ```solidity
 function attack() private {
     execute_tx();